-Based on Regulation No. 28/2004, laboratory testing shall be carried out in government laboratories, or any laboratories accredited by the National Accreditation Committee, or any Accreditation Institutions acknowledged by the National Accreditation Committee.
+Based on Government Regulation No. 28/2004, which was replaced by Regulation No. 86/2019, laboratory testing shall be carried out in government laboratories, or any laboratories accredited by the National Accreditation Committee, or any Accreditation Institutions acknowledged by the National Accreditation Committee.
 BPOM is authorized to determine the types of processed food that should be tested prior to distribution.